 Research is a key activity of the Centre

-Professor Freeman’s most recent published project is a study of the impact in adulthood of international child abduction.
-Her report was published in December 2014, with a launch event at the Inner Temple in association with 4 Paper Buildings, Jordan’s 2017 Family Law London Chambers of the Year, where Professor Freeman is an Academic Tenant.
+Professor Freeman’s research on the long-term effects of parental child abduction was published in December 2014, with a launch event at the Inner Temple in association with 4 Paper Buildings, Jordan’s 2017 Family Law London Chambers of the Year, where Professor Freeman is an Academic Tenant.
 She is also Principal Research Fellow at the University of Westminster, where the Centre’s Research Hub is now located.
-She has recently completed, with Associate Professor Nicola Taylor, The University of Otago, New Zealand, on their British Academy funded research project into the Outcomes for Objecting children under the 1980 Hague Child Abduction Convention.
-They will be holding three global Workshops for invited international delegates on the Role of Children in 1980 Hague Child Abduction Convention Proceedings as part of the project’s dissemination events: University of Auckland 8-9 February 2018; University of Genoa 8-9 March 2018, University of Westminster, London 22-23 March 2018.
-The London event will begin with a lecture by Baroness Hale on ‘Child Abduction from The Child’s Point of View”.
+She has recently completed, with Associate Professor Nicola Taylor, The University of Otago, New Zealand, their British Academy funded research project into the Outcomes for Objecting children under the 1980 Hague Child Abduction Convention.
+They held three global Workshops for invited international delegates on the Role of Children in 1980 Hague Child Abduction Convention Proceedings as part of the project’s dissemination events: University of Auckland 8-9 February 2018; University of Genoa 8-9 March 2018, University of Westminster, London 22-23 March 2018.
+The London event began with a lecture by Baroness Hale on ‘Child Abduction from The Child’s Point of View”.
 They are now working together with The Hague Conference on Private International Law to take forward the issues highlighted in the research project.

 Professor Freeman, again together with Associate Professor Nicola Taylor, worked on a project funded by The University of Westminster: Using Research to Improve Outcomes for Abducted Children which culminated in an Experts’ Meeting on Issues of Domestic/Family Violence and the 1980 Hague Child Abduction Convention which was held in association with The Permanent Bureau of The Hague Conference on Private International Law on 12 June 2017 at The University of Westminster.
 Participating experts included judges, government officials, Central Authority officials under the 1980 Convention, lawyers, mediators, psychologists, academics, researchers and members of 19 jurisdictions: Australia, Belgium, Brazil, Canada, Finland, France, Germany, India, Italy, Japan, New Zealand, Norway, South Africa, Switzerland, the Netherlands, the United Kingdom (England and Wales, Northern Ireland, Scotland) and the United States of America, as well as European Union officials and members of the Permanent Bureau of the HCCH.
 A report from the meeting appears on the website of the Hague Conference on Private International Law and formed Information Document No. 6 for the 7th Special Commission on the Practical Operation of the 1980 Hague Child Abduction Convention and the 1996 Hague Child Protection Convention – October 2017.